 The TCJA significantly changed the tax consequences of business structure.
 The now-flat corporate rate (21%) is substantially lower than the top individual rate (37%), providing sizable tax benefits to C corporations and mitigating the impact of double taxation for their owners.
-(The new 15% corporate alternative minimum tax imposed by the Inflation Reduction Act effective for tax years beginning after Dec.
-31, 2022, applies only to the very largest C corporations.)
-But the TCJA also introduced a powerful deduction for some owners of pass-through entities.
-(See "199A deduction for pass-through businesses" below.)

-For tax or other reasons, a structure change may sound like a good idea.
+But, the TCJA also introduced a powerful deduction for some owners of passthrough entities.
+(See "199A deduction for pass-through businesses" at right.)
+For tax or other reasons, a structure change may be beneficial in certain situations.
 But keep in mind that increases to both the corporate rate and the top individual rate have been proposed.
 Even if there are no tax increases, a change could have unwelcome tax consequences.
 Consult your tax advisor if you'd like to explore whether a structure change could benefit you.